Skip to main content

 Career Growth Strategies for Women in India

-I'm going to be upfront about something: I'm not a woman navigating the Indian corporate world.
+I'm going to be upfront about something: I'm not a woman dealing with the Indian corporate world.
 So a lot of what I write here comes from watching, listening, and talking to women who are.
 A close friend of mine — let's call her Sneha — spent eight years at a Big Four firm in Mumbai, made Senior Manager, and then hit a wall she couldn't quite explain.
 She was doing the work.
 She was getting "exceeds expectations" on reviews.
 But the partner-track promotions kept going to men who, in her words, "weren't better, just louder and more available for 10 PM client drinks."

 That conversation stuck with me, and it's basically why I started paying attention to the numbers.
 India's female labour force participation rate is around 37%.
 That's shockingly low for a country where women now make up nearly half of university enrolments.
 The drop-off between education and employment is steep, and it gets worse the higher you look — women hold something like 17-18% of senior management positions in Indian companies.
 I don't fully understand all the reasons why.
 I know some of them.
 I suspect there are structural things I'm missing because I haven't lived them.